Annie Cameron: Early life and education

-Cameron was born in Glasgow, the daughter of Mary Sinclair, and James Cameron, a Glasgow engineer.
-After attending school at Strathaven she studied history at the University of Glasgow, being awarded a first class honours in 1919.
-She then wrote a doctoral thesis on Bishop Kennedy of St Andrews at the University of Edinburgh; her degree was awarded on 17 July 1924.
-In 1927, she took a diploma in paleography at the British School at Rome.
+Cameron was born in Glasgow, at 16 Grafton Square, the daughter of Mary Sinclair, and James Cameron, a Glasgow engineer.
+By 1911 her family had moved to Strathaven, where she attending school.
+She then studied history at the University of Glasgow, being awarded a first class honours in 1919.
+She undertook teacher training at Jordanhill College in Glasgow but after a brief stint as a teacher, she returned to university to study for a PhD, where she was supervised by Professor R.K.
+Hannay at Edinburgh University.
+She then wrote a doctoral thesis on Bishop Kennedy of St Andrews and her degree was awarded on 17 July 1924.
+In 1927, she undertook a diploma in paleography at the British School at Rome.
+In 1928 she was awarded a Carnegie Research Fellowship to undertake research in Rome.
+While in Rome, her searches of the Vatican Archives found fifteenth century material relating to Scotland, especially for the Scottish Supplications to Rome.
+The publication of this archival material would become her life’s work.

 Career

 Cameron worked at the Scottish Record Office.
 In 1944 she is recorded as being a part-time lecturer in Scottish History at the University of Edinburgh.
 She became an Officer of the Order of the British Empire (OBE) in 1942.
 At the end of her life, she received the papal Benemerenti medal, for her research in the Vatican archives.